oprypin/crsfml/docs/tutorials/graphics/vertex-array.md

 vertex = SF::Vertex.new({10, 50}, SF::Color::Red, {100, 100})
 ```

 Now, let's define a primitive.
 Remember, a primitive consists of several vertices, therefore we need a vertex array.
-CrSFML provides a simple wrapper for this: [VertexArray]({{book.api}}/VertexArray.html).
+CrSFML provides a simple wrapper for this: [SF::VertexArray][].
 It provides the semantics of an array, and also stores the type of primitive its vertices define.

 ```crystal
 # create an array of 3 vertices that define a triangle primitive